One Piece: Pirate Warriors (video game): Similarities

 There are 16 chapters in Main Log mode.
-The cut-scenes were reused in One Piece: Pirate Warriors 3.
+The cut-scenes were reused in One Piece: Pirate Warriors 3 and re-rendered in One Piece: Pirate Warriors 4.

 Development

 The concept and development for Pirate Warriors began with a meeting between Tecmo Koei producer Hisashi Koinuma and Namco Bandai producer Koji Nakajima.
 Nakajima read the One Piece manga and also played the Dynasty Warriors video games during his youth.
 The producers eventually realized that an action game involving Luffy fighting with sailors in a video game would be interesting.
 Koinuma said that the developers wanted to "express the charm of original author Eiichiro Oda's manga art as best as we can".
 Koinuma also wanted a "look that worked well in the game" and to make it "approachable while still allowing video game experts to put their own techniques into it."

 According to Shin Unozawa, vice president of D3 Publisher, the game's title was originally just One Piece Musou before Eiichiro Oda himself changed it.
 Oda was also very impressed by the quality of the character models when he first saw the demo movie, believing the game's cinematics to be on par with those seen in a full budget movie.
 As a result, he turned down the development team's request to illustrate the game's cover image, believing that the models alone were enough to showcase the game.

 The game was first announced in the early September issue of the Weekly Shōnen Jump magazine.
 The announcement featured screenshots of Monkey D. Luffy, highlighting the game's mechanics.
 In September 2011, Namco Bandai Games issued a press release announcing that the game would be developed by Tecmo Koei's Omega Force division.
 Pirate Warriors was first shown at the 2011 Tokyo Game Show convention along with One Piece: Gigant Battle 2!
 New World.